daz-codes/helium/README.md

 helium({ count: 29, name: "Helium"})
 ```

-The following example shows how a function can be added into Helium and then used by even listeners:
+The following example shows how a function can be added into Helium and then used by event listeners:

 ```javascript
 helium({